 Open Circuit Test and Short Circuit Test on Transformer( SC/OC)

-Mainly two tests carried out on the electrical transformer that are open circuit and short circuit test of the transformer also known as SC and OC test.
+Mainly two tests are carried out on the electrical transformer which are the open circuit test and short circuit test of the transformer also known as the SC and OC tests.

-Circuit diagram for performing OC test also called a no-load test on transformer is shown in the figure
+The circuit diagram for performing the OC test also called a no-load test on the transformer is shown in the figure

-In the connection diagram voltmeter, ammeter and wattmeter are connected on the low voltage side of the transformer and HV side is left open-circuited.
+In the connection diagram voltmeter, ammeter, and wattmeter are connected on the low-voltage side of the transformer and the HV side is left open-circuited.

-Rated frequency voltage is applied to the primary side of the transformer that is low voltage side and this applied voltage is varied with the help of auto transformer. when the voltmeter reading equal to the rated voltage of the LV winding. all meter readings are recorded.
+Rated frequency voltage is applied to the primary side of the transformer which is the low voltage side and this applied voltage is varied with the help of an auto transformer. when the voltmeter reading is equal to the rated voltage of the LV winding. all meter readings are recorded.

 Ammeter records no-load current or exciting current Ie since the no-load current is small, the primary leakage impedance drop is negligible. the applied voltage V1 is equal to the induced EMF V1' .